Bridgeton, New Jersey: History

-Similar to other areas near rivers and the bay, this area was inhabited for thousands of years by indigenous peoples.
+Similar to other areas near rivers and the bay, this area was inhabited for thousands of years by Indigenous peoples.
 At the time of European contact, Lenape Native Americans lived in the area.
 The tribe followed a seasonal pattern of cultivation and hunting and fishing.
 The state-recognized Nanticoke Lenni-Lenape Indians of New Jersey maintain a cultural center here, serving a community of 12,000 in Cumberland, Gloucester and Salem counties.
+The organization shares ancestral and cultural ties with the state-recognized Lenape Indian Tribe of Delaware and the state-recognized Nanticoke Indian Association of Delaware.
+All three organizations have ancestors who were once known as the Delaware Moors, a mixed-race group in Delaware and New Jersey that was legally classified as African-Americans until 1914, when the State of Delaware reclassified its members as a separate, non-Black group.

-The first recorded European settlement in what is now Bridgeton was made by 1686 when Richard Hancock established a sawmill here.
+The first recorded European settlement in what is now Bridgeton occurred in 1686, when Richard Hancock established a sawmill there.
 Settlers established a pioneer iron-works in 1814.
 Bridgeton was incorporated as a township by an act of the New Jersey Legislature on March 3, 1845, from portions of Deerfield Township.
-Bridgeton city was incorporated on March 1, 1865, replacing both Bridgeton Township and Cohansey Township.
-The city was named for its location at a bridge on the Cohansey River and is said to be a corruption of "bridge town".
+Bridgeton was incorporated as a city on March 1, 1865, replacing both Bridgeton Township and Cohansey Township.
+The city was named for its location at a bridge on the Cohansey River and is said to be a corruption of "Bridge Town".

 After the American Civil War, Bridgeton's industrial base and commercial centrality in this area of high agricultural production, along with its high profile as an educational center (it was home to the South Jersey Institute, the West Jersey Academy, and two notable academies for women), made it the most prosperous town in the state.
 Bridgeton was home to glass factories, sewing factories, metal and machine works and other manufacturers, most notably, the Ferracute Machine Works, which was founded and operated by Oberlin Smith, an inventor and philanthropist credited with inventing the first device for magnetic recording, and now in the New Jersey Inventors Hall of Fame.